Staffing = Reputation x Networking

 New Hires

-On the other hand, consulting firms understand they cannot survive without fresh blood.
+On the other hand, MBB firms understand they cannot survive without fresh blood.
 They know they need new talent to maintain their talent pyramid, so they provide some types of discounts and incentives to staff new hires.

 Experienced Hires